Paw Patrol Birthday Cake

 - Number Candle

-Cover top and sides of the cake generously with frosting, reserving some frosting.
+Cover the top and sides of the cake with buttercream, reserving some for decorating.

-Arrange the candy rocks round the inside edges of the cake and spilling down the ramp, press the candle into the buttercream.
+Arrange candy rocks along the inside edges of the cake and spilling down the ramp.
+Insert the number candle into the buttercream. - Finish the scene

 Paw Patrol Birthday Cake